anaesperanzalin/myreads2/README.md

 The project can be viewed in your browser at http://localhost:3000

 Thank you for reading this.
-Enjoy the app! :)
+Enjoy myReads! :)